Funding: Attorneys and Courts

 Open Funding Opportunities

-Funds for training and technical assistance to help tribal communities plan, create, and operate programs to address criminal cases of child abuse and neglect, especially cases of child sexual abuse and exploitation.
-Funds trauma-informed activities and services, including outreach and awareness efforts, victim assistance, and emergency services for children and family members.
+Funds to help tribal communities development and operation of programs to improve the investigation, prosecution, and handling of cases of criminal child abuse and neglect, particularly child sexual abuse cases, in a manner which lessens trauma for child victims.
 Part of the U.S. Department of Justice (DOJ) Coordinated Tribal Assistance Solicitation (CTAS).

 Funds to support the renovation and expansion of existing facilities and building prefabricated or permanent modular facilities for tribal justice systems.
 Supports infrastructure in locations that lack permanent or sufficient structures for staff, resident, and inmate safety and security issues.
 Seeks to improve the physical infrastructure and tribal justice system facilities to increase their functional capacity to reduce recidivism, provide staff training and support other activities impacting staff health, wellness, and fitness.
 Part of the U.S. Department of Justice (DOJ) Coordinated Tribal Assistance Solicitation (CTAS).